Battle of Las Navas de Tolosa: Battle

+The Portuguese distinguished themselves in the battle, particularly the commoners of the town militias.
+The Castilian Rodrigo de Toledo commented that "a number of warriors from the parts of Portugal, a copious multitude of foot-soldiers of wonderful agility, easily sustained the labours of the expedition and attacked with an audacious onset", while Lucas of Tuy wrote that "they rushed into combat as if to a feast."
+Gomes Ramires however, perished in combat.

+Almohad banner captured at the battle of Navas de Tolosa.

 Some of the Spanish knights, namely the Order of Santiago, eventually broke the Almohad line of defense decisively as they inflicted heavy casualties on the Almohads and established a breakthrough with gaps appearing in the enemy lines.
 This led to a possible spearhead.
 King Sancho VII then led his mounted knights through the gaps, exploiting them, and charged at the Caliph's tent.

 The Caliph had surrounded his tent with a bodyguard of black slave-warriors.
 Though it was once claimed that these men were chained together to prevent flight, it is considered more likely that this results from a mistranslation of the word "serried", meaning a densely packed formation.
 The Navarrese force led by their king Sancho VII broke through this bodyguard.
 The Caliph escaped, but the Moors were routed, leaving heavy casualties on the battlefield.
+(Note: According to the king of Castile, "On their side 100,000 armed men fell in battle...")
 The victorious Christians seized several prizes of war; Muhammad al-Nasir's tent and standard were delivered to Pope Innocent III.

 Christian losses were far fewer, only about 2,000 men (though not so few as legend had it).
 The losses were particularly notable among the Orders: those killed included Pedro Gómez de Acevedo (bannerman of the Order of Calatrava), Alvaro Fernández de Valladares (comendator of the Order of Santiago), Pedro Arias (master of the Order of Santiago, died of wounds on 3 August), and Gomes Ramires (Portuguese master of the Knights Templar and simultaneously master of Leon, Castile, and Portugal); Ruy Díaz (master of the Order of Calatrava) was so grievously wounded that he had to resign his command.

-Muhammad al-Nasir did not overcome the defeat of this battle: he went to Marrakesh and locked himself in his palace until his death a year later.
+Muhammad al-Nasir never recovered from the defeat of this battle: he went to Marrakesh and locked himself in his palace until his death a year later.